telerik/xamarin-forms-docs/controls/signaturepad/overview.md

 * [Exhaustive numbers of events]({%slug signaturepad-events%}) that are raised when a new stroke is started, completed and an event for clearing the surface.

-* [Commands Support]({%slug signaturepad-commands%}): Easily Save the signature as am image using the exposed command.
+* [Commands Support]({%slug signaturepad-commands%}): Easily clear the signature fromt he surface using the exposed command.

 ## See Also